 Students are able to continue their full-time work responsibilities and pursue a master’s in social work during weekends at the Jack, Joseph and Morton Mandel School of Applied Social Sciences.

 Intensive Weekend Program Overview

 Complete in 2-3 years | 39-60 Credit Hours

 As a student in the intensive weekend master’s program, you will be required to commute to Case Western Reserve University’s campus in Cleveland, Ohio, one weekend per month to attend classes.
-Most classes are held on Saturdays and Sundays from 9 a.m. to 6 p.m.
+Most classes are held on Saturday and Sundays from 9 a.m. to 6 p.m.
 However, some classes meet Friday 9 a.m. to 6 p.m. as well as Saturday and Sunday.
 The structure of Intensive Weekend requires independent work prior to class and in between classes.
 This cohort format includes lectures and group work.